openstack-archive/golang-client/README.md

 Installation
 ------------
-Use `go get`.
+Use `go get git.openstack.org/stackforge/golang-client.git`.
 Or alternatively, download or clone the repository.

 The lib was developed and tested on go 1.0.3 and 1.1.1, but maintenance has moved to 1.1.1 only.
 No external dependencies, so far.